mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/05.Deployment Planning/default.md

 </table>

-**Recommendation**: While any of the cluster modes can be used during production, the Standard-Standalone mode is recommended for test purposes.
+**Recommendation**: While any of the cluster modes can be used in the production environment, the Standard-Standalone mode is recommended for the test environment.